 In addition to artmaking, they have worked as an arts educator in juvenile detention centers in Georgia, and as an art handler across the South East.
 Dedman received their BFA in Photography from Georgia State University.

-He's in search of representation and lives in Atlanta, GA.
+He's in search of representation and lives in NYC.

 Headshot by the talented Jon Sanchíz